-Exams will be available May/June and in November.
+Exams will be available May/June.

-The guided learning hours (GLH) for this qualification are 120.
+The guided learning hours (GLH) for this qualification are 60.
 This figure is for guidance only and may vary according to local practice and the learner's prior experience of the subject.

 2.1 Subject content